• Skip to primary navigation

 • Start by zesting and juicing your lemon.

-• In a large mixing bowl, beat together the softened butter and cream cheese until smooth.
+• In a large mixing bowl, beat together the softened butter and cream cheese until smooth and creamy.

 • Gradually mix in the fresh lemon juice and zest.
-The mixture may seem curdled at first due to the acidity, but keep mixing until smooth.
+Keep mixing until it becomes smooth.

 • Slowly add the powdered sugar, one cup at a time, beating on low speed to incorporate.
-Once all the sugar is added, increase the speed to high and whip until the frosting is fluffy.
-If the frosting is too thick, add a bit more lemon juice; if it's too thin, add more powdered sugar.
+Once all the sugar is added, increase the speed to high and whip until fluffy.

-• Chill the frosting for about an hour before using it to pipe or spread.
+• For best results, chill the frosting for about an hour before using it to pipe or spread.

 Nutrition